orthecreedence/cl-async/_posts/2014-11-29-cl-async-now-using-libuv.md

 There are a number of great things this rewrite has given cl-async.

-First an foremost, faster TCP IO.
-We swapped out the manual byte-by-byte copies between C &gt;--&lt; lisp, instead using [static-vectors](https://github.com/sionescu/static-vectors) for transfering data between C and lisp.
+First and foremost, faster TCP IO.
+We swapped out the manual byte-by-byte copies between C &lt;--&gt; lisp, instead using [static-vectors](https://github.com/sionescu/static-vectors) for transfering data between C and lisp.
 On top of this, all socket buffering is done using [fast-io](https://github.com/rpav/fast-io) which is another speed boost on top of static-vectors.